Crazy Cukkad Family: Plot

 This roller coaster ride begins with the Wealthy Mr. Beri slipping into his third Coma.
 His four estranged children have to make it back home to be there while their father "hopefully" breathes his last, leaving behind his huge estate in the mountains.

 Pawan Beri, the oldest child of Mr. & Mrs Beri, is a hustler who is in big trouble with a local mafia don turned Politician.
 Rude, brash, and arrogant, he looks at everything from his own crooked view.
 Archana Beri is a wannabe socialite and former Miss India hopeful, forced to give up her dreams after an arranged marriage at a young age.
 She is bitter towards the entire world, including her family, and bullies her meek husband Digvijay who in secret has a dual personality.
 Aman Beri is the New York-based son who returns with his American wife, Amy who meets the family for the first time.
 He pretends to be a top fashion photographer, but is actually struggling and unemployed.
 Abhay "Chotu" Beri is the youngest in the family.
 Not much is known about his present status.
 Years ago he was sent to New Zealand to study, but has returned only now.

-Along with the four siblings are a bunch of other unique and eccentric characters like a village item girl, an extra slow family lawyer, and 3 goofy investigators.
+Along with the four siblings, various characters like a village item girl, an extra slow family lawyer, and 3 goofy investigators.
 The chaos begins when they discover that in order to open the will, they need to get 'Chotu' married.
-Set in a lush green, picturesque hill station, this story is about the dysfunctional Beri family.
-A mad-caper but true to life, hilarious but emotional, fast-paced yet heartwarming story of a family estranged for years, brought together by greed but eventually finding each other, discovering the true meaning of being a family.
+Set in a lush green hill station, the story is about the dysfunctional Beri family.
+The story is about an estranged family brought together by greed but eventually finding each other, discovering the true meaning of being a family.